 The first thing I did was take the (admittedly insane) step of pulling my brand from store shelves all over the country.
 Not only did I hate seeing product that had been sitting on a store shelf for 18 months before being taken home to finally be used by a customer, I also hated the carbon footprint involved in the process of shipping and distribution to stores nationwide.
 Going direct to consumer cut our shipping carbon footprint by 75% with one step.

 Next I greened up our energy consumption to a 100% renewable energy blend by simply signing on to our energy provider's website and choosing a greener plan.
 We had a good plan.
 But it had been a few years since we signed up for it.
-I didn't realize that even more sustainable options had become available in more recent years.
+I didn't realize that even more sustainable options had become available.
 If you haven't already done it, ask your local energy providers what the greenest options are in your area.
 You may be surprised by the variety of choices available to you.

 Our cardboard boxes have always come from 100% recyclable Forest Certified Sustainably-Harvested local timber.
 Our bottles and jars have always been local, USA-sourced 100% recyclable, lead and cadmium-free, nontoxic and chemically non-reactive glass.
 Adding the partnership with American Forests has taken our packaging solidly to Carbon Negative status.

 We ship almost exclusively through the United States Postal Service.
 Not only do we feel good about supporting this US institution, which traces its roots back to 1775, but we find it the most carbon-efficient method of shipping outside of using a bicycle messenger (and yes we are working on that as well).
 Your local Mail Carrier stops by your house every day already--no extra trip by the giant UPS or FedEx truck required.
 We have also brought on the Cloverly shipping app to give you the opportunity to round up the cost of your order by a few cents to offset the carbon footprint of your order.